-Students who need to seek medical attention when the clinic is closed should contact one of the following local providers:
+Students who need to seek in-person medical attention may contact one of the following local providers:

 - East TN Medical Group Care Today Clinic: 865-984-3864; 266 Joule St., Alcoa

 - Park Med Urgent Care: 865-982-3409; 117 Gill St., Alcoa

 - Dr. Robert Proffitt: 865-982-2084; 611 S. Washington St., Maryville

 - The Clinic at Wal-Mart: 865-982-1135, 1030 Hunters Crossing Dr., Alcoa

 - Walgreens Take Care Clinic: 865-982-1135, Hall Rd., Alcoa

 If you have an illness or injury that requires emergency care, Blount Memorial Hospital is located nearby.
 The hospital is directly across Highway 321 from the main entrance to the College.
 If you go to the emergency room, you will have to pay for the visit or file with your insurance.
 Call 865-981-8112 (Security) or 865-981-8002 (Staff Member on Duty) for assistance.